dalethomas81/HamMessenger/README.md

 Click [here](https://github.com/dalethomas81/HamMessenger#updates) for updates.

+Hands on article about HamMessenger in IEEE Spectrum magazine here: https://spectrum.ieee.org/ham-radio-text-hacking

 HamMessenger is a portable, battery powered device that runs on a microcontroller and interfaces with an inexpensive ham radio to send and receive text messages and provide position updates using the [APRS](http://www.aprs.org/doc/APRS101.PDF) protocol.
 Messages and position updates sent via HamMessenger can be viewed on sites such as [aprs.fi](https://aprs.fi).
 HamMessenger messages are NOT encrypted!

 HamMessenger is intended to be used by licensed ham radio operators.
 For more information you can check out the [ARRL](http://www.arrl.org/what-is-ham-radio) website.